tarruda/premake-export-compile-commands/README.md

 for your projects:

 ```
-premake5 export-compile-commands --config=Debug --platform=x86
+premake5 export-compile-commands --export-compile-commands-config=Debug --export-compile-commands-platform=x86
 ```

-By default, the above command creates a `compile_commands.json` file near your other generated project files, but you can override with the --output-file
+By default, the above command creates a `compile_commands.json` file near your other generated project files, but you can override with the --export-compile-commands-output option:
-option:

 ```
-premake5 export-compile-commands --output-file=release_compile_commands.json --config=Release
+premake5 export-compile-commands --export-compile-commands-output=release_compile_commands.json --export-compile-commands-config=Release
 ```